rahulPrajapati021/askgalore_test/ReadMe.md

 1. Added environment variables in .env didn't removed in git push for reference.
 2. Error handling is not done properly.
+3. Database configuration are done in db.js file (was getting issue with .env file)

 # User Routes